Opportunities for Naturally Gaited Horses to Show Dressage

 Springtime got me thinking about the exciting opportunities available to us naturally gaited riders this riding season through Friends of Sound Horses (FOSH) and the North American Western Dressage Association (NAWD).
 This friendly collaboration has made it possible for naturally gaited horse riders to compete virtually in our own back yards (English or Western) through the Gaits Wide Open program.

-For me, this is very exciting, because, I don’t have to travel to show.
+For me, this is exciting, because, I don’t have to travel.
+I can show from home.
 All I need to do is record my rides (to the video requirements) and email the links after submitting the show application.
 Then I wait for the judge’s test results and comments.
-And virtual shows are affordable!
+Plus, virtual shows are affordable!

 Drop me a Line